Sonar Principles and ASW Analysis

-This four-day course provides an excellent introduction to underwater sound and highlights how sonar principles are employed in ASW analyses.
+This three-day course provides an excellent introduction to underwater sound and highlights how sonar principles are employed in ASW analyses.
 The course provides a solid understanding of the sonar equation and discusses in-depth propagation loss, target strength, reverberation, arrays, array gain, and detection of signals.
 Physical insight and typical results are provided to help understand each term of the sonar equation.
 The instructors then show how the sonar equation can be used to perform ASW analysis and predict the performance of passive and active sonar systems.
 The course also reviews the rationale behind current weapons and sensor systems and discusses directions for research in response to the quieting of submarine signatures.
 The course is valuable to engineers and scientists who are entering the field or as a review for employees who want a system level overview.
 The lectures provide the knowledge and perspective needed to understand recent developments in underwater acoustics and in ASW.
 A comprehensive set of notes and the textbook Principles of Underwater Sound will be provided to all attendees.

 What You Will Learn:

 - Sonar parameters and their utility in ASW Analysis.

 - Sonar equation as it applies to active and passive systems.

 - Fundamentals of array configurations, beamforming, and signal detectability.

 - Rationale behind the design of passive and active sonar systems.

 - Theory and applications of current weapons and sensors, plus future directions.